Program at Beyond the Beat

 This is an accessible and fun way to learn DAW techniques which can be applied to:

-Beat Making is taught using state of the art technology and equipment, in studio, in groups of two students or individually.
+Beat Making is taught using state of the art technology and equipment, in studio, individually or in some cases groups of two.
 Please call the studio to discuss availability, pairing and pricing.